Summary and Setup

 There are two ways to install pandoc:

 Since pandoc comes bundled with RStudio, you can install it by installing the latest version of RStudio.
 You can download the installer from the RStudio website.
-RStudio will be a *.dmg (disk image) that you will open double click to open a window that will look something like this:
+RStudio will be a *.dmg (disk image) that you will double click to open a window that will look something like this:

 Installation window for RStudio on mac showing two items on a plain background: the Applications folder on the left and the RStudio icon on the right.